dfoderberg/drillTable/README.txt

 cmd shift P then arduino to go to menu must select board and serial port to upload

+calibrate all the speed settings recieve which speed setting is coming across

-add in switch for manual state add in h bridge for both motors add davis's special menu switch change all strings to c strings == https://hackingmajenkoblog.wordpress.com/2016/02/04/the-evils-of-arduino-strings/
+add in switch for manual state add in h bridge for both motors add davis's special menu switch add direction to motor in and motor out function and serial communication change all strings to c strings == https://hackingmajenkoblog.wordpress.com/2016/02/04/the-evils-of-arduino-strings/

 calculate jam speeds for all settings